 ‘None of your business.’

-‘Little lonely Bebi Slice.
+‘Little lonely Char.
 I can offer you something better than that.’

-‘That’s your train,’ it pointed in the direction of a goods car, and a door slammed back.
-‘When you get to your destination I want you to deliver a present for me.’
+‘That’s your train,’ it pointed in the direction of one of those cross state specials that still carried cargo to destinations she’d never seen; never even heard of.
+The door of a goods car slammed back as its locomotive started up, ‘when you get to the coast I want you to deliver a present for me.’

-Slice hadn’t noticed before, but the Demon had something in its fist.
+Char hadn’t noticed before, but the demon had something in its fist.

 ‘Your reward, you work for me and I’ll make sure you get something no mortal has ever had.
 All you have to do is one thing.’

-Slice could see what it was in its hand now: they looked like dice; except every surface was printed with a six.
+Char could see what it had in its hand now.
+The blood red cubes looked like dice; except every surface was printed with a six.

 ‘I don’t know.
 I’ve my own ideas about work.’

-‘There are perks,’ the Demon dropped a leather holdall at her feet, inside was a gun like they used in beauty parlours.
-‘I’d use it myself, but they’re on to me.
+‘There are perks,’ the demon dropped a leather holdall at her feet.
+Inside was something that looked like the guns they used in beauty parlours for tanning clients.
+‘I’d keep it myself, but they’re on to me.
 Even in my circle theft gets noticed.
-Pretty soon armaments will be here.
+Pretty soon the department for armaments will be here looking for the culprit.
 Take it and spray as many of the vermin that come crawling past you as possible.’
-The Demon watched the expression on Slice’s face.
-‘If you do I’ll show you what we’re doing to your Father.’
+It watched the expression on Char’s face.
+‘If you do I’ll show you what we’ve done to your father.’

 ‘He’s with you?’
-Slice shook the dice in her fist, ‘and with these I can…?’
+Char shook the dice in her fist, ‘and with these I can…?’

-She bent down and scooped up the case like she was picking up gold.
-The one thing she wanted more than anything in the world was too see that old bastard again and wipe the smile off his face.
+She bent down and scooped up the case like she was picking up buried treasure.
+The one thing she wanted more than anything in the world was too see her old man again and wipe the smile off his face.

-‘That’ll be them.’
-The Demon craned its head to look at where the moon was just visible through the clouds.
-As they watched something passed across its face.
-It turned to Slice, ‘Go, quick, remember, spray them well.
+‘They’re here,’ said the demon craning its head to look at where the moon was just visible through the clouds.
+As they watched a shadow flitted over its surface and the demon turned to Char.
+‘Go, quick, remember, spray them well.
 They’ll thank you.’

-Slice didn’t hesitate she ran down the tracks so faster her feet had trouble keeping up.
-She’d met Hell’s Department of Armaments once before, and once was enough.
+Char didn’t hesitate, she fled down the tracks so fast her feet had trouble keeping up.
+She’d met Hell’s department of armaments once before, and once was enough.

-It was raining when the train stopped for the last time; you got the impression the townsfolk probably liked it that way the place was that spic and span.
+It was raining when the train stopped for the last time and Char got the impression the townsfolk probably liked it that way the place was that clean.

 ‘Sure, and a newspaper.
 I’m looking for work.’